Danial-Suhail/study-showdown/README.md

 Unfortunately, this extension has yet to be ready for production and released to the CWS (Chrome Web Store).
 To test the current extension please follow the instructions below:

-1. Include Environment Variables (.env) into both application directories (website, extension).
+1. Include Environment Variables (.env) for Firebase (firestore) and Auth0 credentials into both application directories (website, extension).

 2. Install NPM packages: